 In addition to his lifelong passions for education and theatre, Stan enjoyed a deep love of reading (especially the works of Shakespeare), traveling, vacations to the Outer Banks, Broadway musicals (his favorite being “Billy Elliott”), Barbra Streisand, Marilyn Monroe, Neil Diamond, Doris Day, Achenbach’s Pastries, Jujyfruits, his friend Diana’s fruit salad, reminiscing with cherished friends, colleagues, and former students, and spending time with his beloved, “dysfunctional” family.

-Nathaniel Deen, lives in Lancaster, Pennsylvania with his wife Jessica, their two mini-golden-doodles, Winston & Remi, as well as their two cats, Stanley & Lucy.
-His 30 plus year career at Sight & Sound Theatres involves various positions including follow spot operator, actor, Sight & Sound photographer, and his current role, Films Associate Producer.
-Nathaniel’s life story is being made into a feature film called Brave the Dark, which centers around his experience of escaping the darkness of his past.
+Nathaniel Deen, lives in Lancaster, Pennsylvania with his wife Jessica, their two mini-golden-doodles, Winston & Remi, & their cat, Lucy.
+Nate has 30 plus years experience in professional photography, theater & film and is currently self employed as a Film Producer.
+Nathaniel’s life story has been made into a feature film called Brave the Dark, which centers around his experience of escaping the darkness of his past.
 With the help and unconditional love from a teacher, Mr. Stan Deen, Nathaniel was able to begin the healing process as he and Stan became a family.
-In 2018 Nathaniel and Jessica officially changed their last name to honor Stan and the love he showed Nathaniel.
+In 2018 Nathaniel and Jessica officially changed their last name to DEEN to honor Stan and the love he showed Nathaniel.
 Along with Brave the Dark, Nathaniel has launched The Stan Deen Foundation, to help inspire hope in others who have struggled with traumatic experiences in life.

 About the Stan Deen Foundation

-THE STAN DEEN FOUNDATION is a registered 501c3 organization.
+THE STAN DEEN FOUNDATION (SDF) is a registered 501c3 organization.
+Contributions support children and teen survivors of traumatic events.
+OUR MISSION is to instill hope in the lives of children and teen survivors through education and the arts.
 All donations to this organization are tax exempt.